nvoynov/seecalc/README.md

 # Seecalc

 Software Engineering Economics Calculator (seecalc) provides `Seecalc::PERT` and `Seecalc::FPA` classes for software effort estimation.
+It also provides `Seecalc::CoD` prioritizer by Cost of Delay estimation method.

 ## Installation